anacarolinacerqueira/anacarolinacerqueira/README.md

 But you can call me Carol, too 😊

-I'm an brazilian Information Systems Student @ UFBA, interested about Software Engineering, and especially about software quality assurance.
+I'm a brazilian Information Systems Student @ UFBA, interested about Software Engineering, and especially about software quality assurance.

 - 🗣️ Pronouns: she/her;
 - 📍 From Santo Amaro (BA) and currently living in Salvador (BA);